 This is another set sequence class but this time done in a room heated to approximately 40°C which will really make you sweat.
 It was created by Bikram Choudhury in the 1970s and all classes consist of 26 poses and run for 90 minutes.
 The poses are designed to “work out every muscle, tendon, joint, ligament, organ and gland while systematically moving oxygenated blood to every cell of the body”

-Some of our favorite sites for yoga in midlife inspiration
+Some of our favorite resources for yoga in midlife inspiration

 A community site for all types of yoga people with courses, tips, and some great videos.